1. What is #WinAtSocial?

 5. If our students don’t use social media yet, do we need #WinAtSocial?

 Technology is woven into each student’s life — whether or not they have social media accounts or use their own device, a school’s device, a friend’s device, or a family device.
-Positive education about technology and social media ensures your students, families, and faculty are proactively equipped for the complex social situations that lie ahead.
+Positive education that builds modern life skills ensures your students, families, and faculty are proactively equipped for the complex social situations that lie ahead as they navigate a tech-fueled world.

-#WinAtSocial currently offers lessons for grades 4 to 12.
-All lessons are developmentally appropriate and unique to each grade, inspired by students, and vetted and crafted by The Social Institute leadership team with consultation from our Research Advisory Committee.
+#WinAtSocial currently offers lessons for Kindergarten through 12th grade..
+All Lessons are developmentally appropriate and unique to each grade, inspired by students, and vetted and crafted by The Social Institute leadership team with consultation from our Research Advisory Committee.

 6. What skills will students learn and strengthen?